Stefan Kuntz: Post-playing career

 From 2006 to 2008, Kuntz was the athletic director of VfL Bochum.
 Between 2008 and 2016, he was the board chairman of 1.
 FC Kaiserslautern.

 As coach of Germany U21 he gained an impressive record by reaching the UEFA European Under-21 Championship final thrice: in 2017, 2019 and 2021; his side won two out of three finals, first beat Spain 1–0 in the final, and in 2021, Germany defeated Portugal by the same scoreline.

 On 19 September 2021, he was appointed the new head coach of the Turkey national team.
 He was then fired from the position on 20 September 2023, after two poor games against Armenia and Japan and a rather underwhelming performance at the UEFA Euro 2024 qualifying, despite at the time, Turkey were in second place with three wins, one draw and one loss; it was largely believed that Kuntz's increasing unpopularity with many Turkish football fans led to his dismissal.

+He later served as Sporting Director at Hamburger SV from May 2024 until late December 2025.